QuizMe.Add to Chrome →

 Highlight, then ⌘ + I.

-Select a passage — the UpToDate entry, the qbank explanation you’ll forget by Friday — and three question-and-answer pairs slide in, written from that passage.
+Select a passage, the Wikpedia blurb, the qbank explanation you’ll forget by Friday, and three question-and-answer pairs slide in, written from that passage.

 Where